 - You can also play with different elements of page design at the University of Washington's Historical Book Arts Collection sub-page on medieval manuscript production.

 - Go look at some manuscripts!
 I've collected a bunch of online facsimiles and images on my Digital Facsimiles page; if you work through some of the online exhibitions (bottom of the page), you'll learn even more.

 Most of the time at UGA, we're using digital facsimiles of manuscripts for study.
 While that's beneficial to us (allowing us to view manuscripts from all over the world) and the manuscripts (helping preserve them from wear and tear), it's also important to interrogate the different affordances of digital image vs physical item.
 Here's a few web links to help you think through that:

-- The Bodleian Library has a Medium series they're calling "Booksquashing," all about the way that digitally reproducing a manuscript "squashes" its three-dimensionality: https://medium.com/@bodleian/booksquashing-1d3fa800c253
+- The Bodleian Library's Medium article "Booksquashing" talks about the way that digitally reproducing a manuscript "squashes" its three-dimensionality: https://medium.com/@bodleian/booksquashing-1d3fa800c253

 Manuscript Study: Advanced Resources